 1. Maternity Benefits

 You are pregnant, but are you scared to inform your superior about your pregnancy?
 Well, you don’t have to be!
 If you have been working with your company for more than 3 months, you are entitled to 4 months of maternity leave.
-In fact, you can request for an additional 2 months of unpaid leave after your maternity leave to care for the baby too.
+From July 2017, public servants will get extra four weeks of unpaid infant-care leave per parent, which can be taken within the child’s first year.
 Not to mention, you are protected against unfair dismissal and treatment at work too!

 When she informed them about her pregnancy, the company terminated her, pushing the blame to “poor performance”, although she suspected it was due to her pregnancy.
 She felt upset and demoralised, worried that she would not be able to cope financially.

 She emailed the Education Services Union for help.
 The union quickly lodged her case with MOM and assisted in getting her two months ex-gratia payment and another 8 weeks of government-paid maternity payment from her company.

 2. Share your workload with your spouse

 Four months of maternity leave may seem like a long time to you, but the truth is, it is barely enough to adapt to the new responsibilities as a new parent!
 All mothers will nod in agreement on how many new responsibilities they have to juggle and they barely have enough, for a good rest.

 But the good thing is, Dads are entitled to one week of paternity leave too!
 Spread your love and share the responsibilities with your spouse, he will be glad to get some hands-on experiences as well!